santtuniskanen/santtuniskanen/README.md

 # Santtu Niskanen

-Hi there!
+Hello there!
 I'm a 21-year-old student based in Finland, currently studying Information Technology at Oulu University of Applied Sciences.